regis-leray/fs2-ftp/README.md

 import fs2.ftp.FtpSettings._

 object MyApp extends cats.effect.IOApp {
-  //by default an implicit ContextShit is available as an implicit variable
+  //by default an implicit ContextShift[IO] is available as an implicit variable
+  //F[_] Effect will be set as cats.effect.IO
 }
 ```